GlobalArchiveManual/metadata-crosswalk/README.md

 # metadata-crosswalk
-scripts to cross walk metadata to ISO standard
+scripts to cross walk metadata to ISO 19115-3